micahhausler/mesos-docker/README.md

 dig _nginx._tcp.marathon.mesos @$(docker-machine ip slave2) SRV
 ```

+Also be sure to check out the Mesos master UI, and click the "Sandbox" link for each running task.
+There you can see the STDERR and STDOUT of each task.

 ## Running a Load Balancer

 Like the previous tasks, the file `./apps/marathon-lb.json` contains a